UW-WADE-lab/Whole-Genome-Alignment/README.md

 ### Steps for Alignment and Mutation Rate Calculation
 1. Pre-alignment documentation steps (see below)
 2. Run alignment script
-3. Use alignment script output (vcf file) in the script for counting whole genome SNPs
+3. Use alignment script vcf file output in the script for counting whole genome SNPs
-4. Use alignment script output (vcf file) in script for counting individual chromosome SNPs (chromsome_level_variant_count.txt)
+4. Use alignment script vcf file output in script for counting individual chromosome SNPs (chromsome_level_variant_count.txt)
 5. Outputs from steps 3 and 4 can be used in R scripts for whole-genome (whole-genome-mutation-rate-delphinids.R) and chromosome-level (mutation-rate-by-chromosome.R) mutation rate calculation

 # Pre-Alignment Documentation